MTjody/ssr-playground/posts/mui-unit-tests-p1.md

 ## OK let's test already

-Yeah just two more things which are good to know before testing, firstly what is the AutoComplete?
+Just two more things which are good to know before writing our unit tests.
+Firstly: what is the AutoComplete component?

 > The autocomplete is a normal text input enhanced by a panel of suggested options.
 >